We love the idea of productivity, but most productivity systems are killing our creativity

 When fear centric behavior becomes dysfunctional.

 The Noble prize winning psychologist Daniel Kahneman identifies two systems which humans use to make decisions.
 System 1 is our intuitive or imaginative mind.
 System 2 is our logical thinking mind.
-I teach the need to baklance both systems to my creative writing students.
+I teach the need to balance both systems to my creative writing students.

 Fear, even in low levels, drives us towards system 2.
 In response to minor fears, like missing a meeting, disappointing a coworker, or losing a business deal, we’re natural driven to seek logical solutions that appeal to our thinking mind.
 Exactly the kind of solutions that productivity focusses on.